 [Editor’s note: Russia just doesn’t get it… The infamous IDF cybercrimes, and by cybercrimes we mean actually doing them, the cabal’s Unit 8200, has happened again.
-They run Wikileaks, Intel Corporation, Google, Facebook, Youtube and literally, not just dozens, but hundreds of fake IT companies, fake news organisations and very real CIA contracting firms.
-Everything they do, they blame on Russia, they then get millions of dollars to protect their victims from Russia as well.
-You just can’t make stuff like this up….
+They run Wikileaks, Intel Corporation, Google, Facebook, Youtube, and literally, not just dozens, but hundreds of fake IT companies, fake news organizations, and very real CIA contracting firms.
+Everything they do, they blame Russia, they then get millions of dollars to protect their victims from Russia as well.
+You just can’t make stuff like this up…

 Their newest incarnation, fronted through the Atlantic Council, Israel’s mechanism for controlling the Pentagon and State Dept., is called DisinfoPortal.org, made up of 23 mostly former CIA, Eastern European, Black Propaganda fronts now aptly renamed as anti-Fake or anti-Disinfo, borrowing dime store hipster jargon.

 The European end of this is controlled by Donald Tusk – Israel’s man at the heart of the EU.
 According to our sources, Tusk rose to prominence when the Mossad blew up an airliner, killing the entire Polish government; immediately thereafter, as the anti-Russia smear campaign went into high gear, Tusk showed up on the scene, reminiscent of Rudy Giuliani in the ashes of the WTC.

 As a reminder, our FBI source, back in 2014, informed us that it was Giuliani who lead the American portion of the team, including Israeli and Saudi terror groups that nuked the WTC and hit the Pentagon with a cruise missile.